 Research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, increase circulation to injured area, improve oxygen delivery, and facilitates an accelerated return to active rehabilitation.

 Dry needling, when combined with a solid physical therapy treatment plan, can help alleviate the following disorders, such as:

 - Hip and Knee Osteoarthritis

 Drowsiness, or dizziness occurs after treatment in a small number of patients and if affected, you are not advised to drive.
 Minor bleeding or bruising occurs after dry needling in 15-20% of treatments and is considered normal.
 Temporary pain during dry needling occurs in 60-70% of treatments.
 Existing symptoms can get worse after treatment (less than 3% of patients) however this is not necessarily a bad sign.

-Dry Needling is currently only offered in the Lisbon and Valley City Clinics.
+Dry Needling is currently only offered in the Valley City Clinic.

 Single-use, disposable needles are used in this clinic.